-(i) Prepare a statement showing the variation of net profits resulting from the acceptance of the order.
-(6 marks)

-(ii) Advise the management of Wasiri Ltd. on whether to accept the offer.
+(1) Prepare a statement showing the variation of net profits resulting from the acceptance of the order.
+(6 marks) (ii) Advise the management of Wasiri I td. on whether to accent the offer (2 marks) (11) Advise the management of Wasiri Ltd. on whether to accept the offer.
 (2 marks)